Doing Business with Defence - Opportunities and Innovation in the Defence Supply Chain

 Where to find contract opportunities

 We advertise tender and contract opportunities valued over £10,000 in the Defence Contracts Online (DCO) portal.
 Access and registration to the MOD’s opportunities in the DCO portal is free of charge.
-We are also encouraging our key suppliers to advertise sub-contracting opportunities here, but suggest you also engage with Defence Contractors websites to seek sub-contracting opportunities.
+We are also encouraging our key suppliers to advertise sub-contracting opportunities here, but suggest you also engage with cefence contractors’ websites to seek sub-contracting opportunities.

 Our contract opportunities which fall within the scope of EU Public Procurement Regulation thresholds are additionally advertised in the Official Journal of the European Union (OJEU).

 Requirements with a value of less than £10K are not normally advertised; MOD procurement teams undertake a market survey and select suppliers based on the best value for money.
-We are taking steps to encourage major suppliers to advertise their sub-contracting opportunities on the DCO by the autumn, and you will also be able to access those opportunities.
+We are taking steps to encourage major suppliers to advertise more sub-contracting opportunities on the DCO going forward, and you will also be able to access those opportunities.